JSX

 )

-, the content in the fallback will be rendered first, and once the Promise is resolved, the awaited content will be displayed.
-You can use it with renderToReadableStream()
+The React-like Suspense feature is available.
+If you wrap the async component with Suspense, the content in the fallback will be rendered first, and once the Promise is resolved, the awaited content will be displayed.
+You can use it with renderToReadableStream().

 import { renderToReadableStream, Suspense } from 'hono/jsx/streaming'